Powerwall+ Solar Assembly Replacement

 - Pull the AC and comm wires through the LB conduit body to remove them from the Solar Inverter casing.

-for installation: Remove the new Solar assembly from the box and note the
+Assembly for installation: Remove the new Solar assembly from the box and

-knockouts used on the removed assembly.
-Use a screwdriver and hammer to remove
+note the knockouts used on the removed assembly.
+Use a screwdriver and

 To open a knockout, position the tip of a regular, blade-tip screwdriver near the inside edge of the knockout.
 Hammer the screwdriver to punch out the metal knockout; one well-placed strike is generally sufficient to dislodge the knockout.